 These are all important questions that might be answered by taking a personal health and fitness inventory by asking the following questions:

 Health: What the state of your general health?
 Do you take a lot of prescription drugs?
 Is your weight in proportion to your height?
 Do you check your blood pressure regularly and do you see a dentist at least once a year for a general checkup and cleaning?

 Fitness: Do you exercise regularly?
 How far can you walk briskly without getting winded?

 Mental Balance: Are you happy?
 Can you cope with the stresses of daily life?
 Do you consider yourself mentally “balanced”?

-It is my belief that these three survival tools (health, fitness and mental balance) work together so that improvement in one area synergistically helps with the other two.
+So how do we take our scores and bump them up a notch?
+I have some thoughts but first let me say that it is my belief that these three survival tools (health, fitness and mental balance) work together so that improvement in one area should help the other two.
 Want some recommendations?

 2. I believe that the best piece of fitness equipment is what nature gave us, our own two feet.
-That means that with comfortable clothes, some hiking shoes or sneakers and the will to move, we can get in shape pronto.
+That means that with comfortable clothes, some hiking shoes or sneakers (my favorites are Skechers Shape-Ups for both men and women – love them!) and the will to move, we can get in shape pronto.
 All that is required is a bit of time, some place to go, and if you are so inclined, an mp3 player with music or an audio book.

 3. Mental balance is a toughie because what works for one, may not work for someone else.
 The Mayo Clinic says that the effects of stress on the body include: